robmllze/df_type/README.md

 ## Summary

 A package designed to simplify and enhance interactions with Dart types.
-For a full feature set, please refer to the [API reference](https://pub.dev/documentation/df_type/) for more information.
+For a full feature set, please refer to the [API reference](https://pub.dev/documentation/df_type/).

-## Usage
+## Usage Example

 ```dart
   // Lazy-convert any standard dart type (num, double, bool, String, Duration,